igorboss/knowledge-base/input/github-app.md

 TermX use Github App for synchronization of the content with Github repositories.

-Use separate Github App for every installation.
+> Use separate Github App for every installation. {.is-info}

 ## Creating GitHub App